GCO Long Put Strategy

 GCO (Genesco Inc.), in the Consumer Cyclical sector, (Apparel - Retail industry), listed on NYSE.

 Genesco Inc. operates as a retailer and wholesaler of footwear, apparel, and accessories.
-The company operates through four segments: Journeys Group, Schuh Group, Johnston & Murphy Group, and Licensed Brands.
-The Journeys Group segment offers footwear and accessories through the Journeys, Journeys Kidz, and Little Burgundy retail chains, as well as through e-commerce and catalogs for young men, women, and children.
+The company operates through four segments: Journeys Group, Schuh Group, Johnston & Murphy Group, and Genesco Brands Group.
+The Journeys Group segment offers footwear and accessories for young men, women, and children through the Journeys, Journeys Kidz, and Little Burgundy retail chains, as well as through e-commerce operations.
 The Schuh Group segment operates Schuh retail footwear stores that offer casual and athletic footwear, as well as sells footwear through e-commerce.
-The Johnston & Murphy Group segment is involved in the retail and e-commerce operations; and wholesale distribution of men's dress and casual footwear, apparel, and accessories, as well as women's footwear and accessories.
-The Licensed Brands segment markets footwear under the Levi's, Dockers, and G.H.
+The Johnston & Murphy Group segment is involved in the retail and e-commerce operations; and wholesale distribution of footwear, apparel, and accessories primarily for men.
+The Genesco Brands Group segment markets footwear under the Levi's, Dockers, and other brands.

 What is a long put on GCO?